NYCIST/macos-app-blocker/README.md

 # macOS App Blocker Script Generator

 A web-based tool to generate macOS bash scripts that block applications during specific times or on-demand.
 Perfect for managing distractions during school days, work hours, or focus time.
+You can use these scripts on their own or distribute them to computers you manage using any MDM that can pass custom scripts to client devices.

 https://nycist.github.io/macos-app-blocker/